When you try to start a backup for a system protected by the ShadowSnap Agent, you receive the error message, "[Errno 2] No such file or directory."

 When working with encrypted agents, the iSCSI targets that are mounted on the protected agent during backup were not properly cleaned up after a prior attempt.
-This error is typically the result of a previous backup failure such as a Final Error -2.
+This error is typically the result of a previous backup failure such as a Backup Failed Because The Agent Was Unable To Access A Necessary File Path On The Protected System failure.

 1. Stop any backups that are in progress.